mikk150/locale/README.md

 # Locale lists

-If you need full arrays with currencies, countries or languages in different languages, you can simply add this to your project.
+If you need full arrays with locales, currencies, countries or languages in different languages, you can simply add this to your project.

 ## Install